The idea of an ambulance drone in the future of urban emergency transportation

-At the CES 2019 in Las Vegas has been showcased a taxi drone that can be put on service within 10 years in many cities of the world.
-What if this technology will be applied also to ambulance?
+What about an ambulance drone?
+A taxi drone has been showcased during the CES 2019 in Las Vegas and it will be put on service within 10 years in many cities of the world.
+Could the idea of this new vehicle be applied to ambulances?

-Such flying drone is projected to have a luggage storage, i.e. a compartment in the back that may carry emergency kits, oxygen tanks, emergency backpacks, and so on.
+Such drone is projected to have luggage storage, i.e. a compartment in the back that may carry emergency kits, oxygen tanks, emergency backpacks, and so on.
 It is projected to carry max.
 4 people, so one day, it can be arranged to carry both the patient and the crew, like a paramedic or a nurse and a pilot, including the emergency equipment.

-But how does this ambulance could literally…fly?
+But how does this ambulance drone could literally fly among buildings?

 Such a mix of a tiltrotor airplane and a drone is equipped of six pivoting ducted fans attached to a fuselage that will reduce noise, and can carry 4 passengers and a pilot.
 The solution for the power would surely be the electricity, however, reaching a more electric and hybrid-electric propulsion will require time.
-This drone needs a great power to carry people.
+This drone needs great power to carry people.

 A turbine engine is integrated into the aft roof of the vehicle that feeds power both to the six rotors but also to a battery.
 The way in which each rotor operates by its own direct-drive electric motor located on each pylon can draw power from either the engine or battery.
 And this allows the turbine to run independent of the rotors, allowing for the spinning blades to stop when the aircraft lands without shutting down the engine, like a traditional helicopter.

-Why could it be the solution?
+Why could it be the solution for urban emergency transportation?

 We know that helicopters already are like flying ambulances, nowadays.
 But, their dimensions (in particular the dimensions of their blades can be dangerous when flying among buildings.
 The helicopter is studied to fly in wider spaces, and, in particular, it must have a pilot.
-New researchers will be carried out to put on practice a new controlling system that will work without a pilot.
+New researchers will carry out to put on practice a new controlling system that will work without a pilot.
 So the flying ambulance will be able to carry 2 members of the emergency crew and pick up patient containing even more emergency tools and devices in case of no driver.

 Of course, this is only a hypothesis of how a vehicle like that could be turned into an emergency vehicle.
 The idea of a flying ambulance is not so far after all.
 It will determine a strong development for our future, with a higher range of people saved every year.